About Johnny Nguyen

 I might have sparred a hundred amateur fighters but I never went amateur boxing myself.
 I had plenty of competition at my gym.
 Many of the Mexican trainers groomed their kids to go straight into the pros.
 They didn’t believe in fighting for free.
 Amateur boxing was merely free practice for the pros or a chance at fame in the Olympics.

-good right hand!
+Good right hand!

 I ended up not going towards either route.
 I stopped training at the La Habra boxing club to focus on my other priorities in life.
 Being a busy college student made it hard to drive 90 minutes through traffic every day just to get a free facial reconstruction.
 Other than accepting backyard challenges and hitting the bags, I was no longer officially boxing.
 Boxing fell further down my list of priorities when I started my own IT company.